 Cleaning Performance

 Let's be honest: this is where plastic sponges have traditionally had an edge.
-But it's smaller than you might think.
+But loofah delivers effective cleaning power for most kitchen tasks, and the difference is smaller than you might think.

 What Loofah Handles Well